-Thomas Moran (1837-1926), United States, Landscape in the Hamptons, Long Island, 1890, oil on canvas, Gift of Minor M. and Daniel W. LeBlond in memory of Richard K. LeBlond, 2015.398
+Thomas Moran (1837-1926), United States, Landscape in the Hamptons, Long Island, 1890, oil on canvas, Gift of Minor M. and Daniel W. LeBlond in memory of Richard K. LeBlond, 2015.398 LOOK AGAIN:

 Notice the wildflowers in the foreground.
 Pretend you are standing in that spot.
 "Your face is sun-kissed and salty.
 You'll sleep well tonight."

-"They don't make things like they used to."

-These lamps represent the progress of science and rise of industry in the 1930s.
+MyCAM Curator's Choice: A Personal Connection "They don't make things like they used to."
+ACTIVITY: These lamps represent the progress of science and rise of industry in the 1930s.
 What techniques did the artist use to portray this?